-Should you invest in Stocks?
+Should you invest in stocks?
 Well, chances are, you already have.
-If you have a 401(k) or IRA or other investment account, it probably is invested in a Mutual Fund, which, in turn, is mostly invested in Stocks or "Equities".
-And which Stocks, you might not even know.
+If you have a 401(k) or IRA or other investment account, it probably is invested in a Mutual Fund, which, in turn, is mostly invested in stocks or as they like to call them, "Equities."
+And which stocks you are invested in, well, you might not even know.

 And like most Americans, you wonder sometimes whether these things are worth anything, or, if in fact, the whole game is rigged.